legendreddragon/legendreddragon.github.io/lord/masters/aladdin.md

 # Aladdin
 {: .no_toc }

 Aladdin is the level eight master.
 His weapon is the Shiny Lamp.
-She has 800 Hit Points and a Strength of 350.
+He has 800 Hit Points and a Strength of 350.
 You need to have 400,000 Experience to challenge Aladdin.

 ## Table of contents
 {: .no_toc .text-delta }